 My favorite book about Celiac onset (so far) is In Memory of Bread by Paul Graham.
 Look out for my full review coming soon.
 In the meantime, one of the things that really struck home with me in this book is that the author’s wife decided to remove gluten from her diet, and didn’t cheat on it, in an effort to protect him.
 To hear him talk about it was very moving.

 Are you getting ready to Christmas shop this year, and are struggling on what to get for your spouse, or parents?
 Maybe you want to pamper one of your friends who just had a child, and need reminding to take care of herself.
 Luckily for you, Here are 11 of the Best Subscription Boxes this Christmas.

 With subscription boxes, you have the choice to buy a one month option, or often you can buy them in three, six, or twelve month packages.
 Each one will be delivered as they ship.
 It’s convenient, and always fun to get a surprise box full of goodies.
 They’re always filled with things you never knew you always wanted.
-My favorites for myself include, Love with Food, Ipsy, and Woven Pear.
+My favorites for myself include, Love with Food, Ipsy, and Keto Box.
 If you haven’t heard of these yet, that’s okay!
 They’re on the list, and I can’t wait to share them with you!
 You get to pick and choose how it fits into your budget.
 If you choose several month packages, they will often bill you once, so you don’t have to find out how to slip it in your budget until June.

 First up, we have Amazon Prime.
 We all know Amazon.
 We love it and we use it.
 And who doesn’t love free 2-day shipping?
 Hundreds of movies, thousands of songs, and countless books.
 If your person you want to shop for loves EVERYTHING, Amazon prime is probably the best gift you can get.
 Because it makes EVERYTHING on Amazon so much more accessible!
 Awesome for kids with their Kindles!